Lyn Paul website banner.

 The UK album Circles had an elaborate circular fold-out sleeve.
 The US version was more plainly packaged.
 In fact, apart from the title track and the song Holy Rollin', the two albums were completely different.
 The US version of Circles actually had more in common with the UK album We'd Like To Teach The World To Sing.

-Catalogue Number: Elektra EKS-75034 (LP) /
+Label / Catalogue Number: Elektra EKS-75034 (LP) /

 Highest chart position: 166

-The Best
+New Seekers The Best Of

-The Best of the New Seekers
+The Best Of The New Seekers

 Side 1: